yfblock/develop_doc/note.md

 Percpu depends on the linker script(.ld), so there will have something wrong if it was written wrong.

+Byteos have implmented a simple multicore version based on spin lock.
+But it's performance has reduces 20 percents when executing the libctest.

 <!-- div:title-panel -->

 ## 2024/4/24